sandeepseeram-techfirst/intel_mlops_certification/ML_Systems_Design/Data_Engineering/introduction.md

 also note, Even though this is system-generated data, it’s still considered part of user data and might be subject to privacy regulations.

+#### First-party data
+is the data that your company already collects about your users or customers.

+#### Second-party data
+is the data collected by another company on their own customers that they make available to you, though you’ll probably have to pay for it.

+#### Third-party data
+companies collect data on the public who aren’t their direct customers.